-When it came to developing T5T® (The Five Tibetans & Energy Breathing Program) I included breathing simply because it is such a vital contributor to our overall health, energy & wellbeing.
-Breathing majorly helps move life-energy (prana, chi) throughout the body.
-It contributes to our energy levels and health by supplying oxygen to all our cells and removing wastes.
+When it came to developing T5T® (The Five Tibetans & Energy Breathing Program), I included breathing simply because it is such a vital contributor to our overall health, energy, and well-being.

 The average person reaches peak respiratory function and lung capacity in their mid 20's.
 Then they begin to lose respiratory capacity: between 10% and 27% for every decade of life!
 So, unless you are doing something to maintain or improve your breathing capacity, it will decline, and with it, your general health, your life expectancy, and for that matter, your spirit as well.